UX training for people working in real product teams.

 The session is interactive and discussion-based, built around case analysis rather than passive listening.

-- half-day workshop (around 4 hours)
+- half-day workshop — around 4 hours

-- full-day workshop (around 6–7 hours)
+- full-day workshop — around 6–7 hours

-- online
+- online training

-- onsite
+- onsite training

 Typical workshop elements include: